COMBINE-lab/pufferfish_experiments/scripts/taxonomicClassification_scripts/README.md

 ### Running Instructions:
 1. Run the *index building* step of all three tools **Kraken**, **Clark**, and **Pufferfish**.

-2. Set variables in *config.json* to the correct values (e.g. paths, ..).
+2. Set variables in *config.json* to the correct values (i.e. paths to the read direcotry, binary file, index and output directory for each tool, and list of read datasets).

 3. Run **bash \*_commands.sh** for generating reports for any of the tools